qheilmann/CommandAPI-docs/docs/en/create-commands/permissions.md

 This is done by using the `withPermission(CommandPermission)` method _at the end of an argument_.

-If a player does not have the required permission:
+If a player doesn’t have the required permission:

-- The argument hover text which suggests what the command is will not be shown
+- The argument hovers text which suggests what the command is will not be shown
 - The player will receive an error if they try to type something in for that argument
 - Suggestions, such as a list of materials or players, will not be shown